This Writer Produced Her Masterpiece During the Harlem Renaissance

 How You Can Rock It Now: Crystal can be used alongside diamonds to heighten the diamond’s brightness.
 Clear, carved, and frosted crystals make the diamond pop.

 Where She Would Instagram: Harlem.
-Zora moved to New York City in the 1920s and became part of its art scene, where she befriended other literary stars of the time including Langston Hughes (until their dramatic split).
+Zora moved to New York City in the 1920s and became a fixture of the Harlem Renaissance, befriending other literary stars of the time including Langston Hughes (until their dramatic split).
 She co-founded FIRE!!, a thought-provoking literary magazine that explored topics like sexuality, interracial relationships, jazz and blues, and more to enlighten the movers and shakers of the era.